+• 2016 events:

+- General support for trail design and proposed links to existing and proposed trails (Lake Links, Hwy 96 South Lake Shore, County Road E). - Overall connection for northern Ramsey County communities to the greater Saint Paul area was frequently mentioned as an advantage.

+• 2018 events:

+- Relation of Bruce Vento Trail to downtown White Bear Lake was important. - Attendees liked that trail could make the downtown White Bear Lake area more bicycle and pedestrian friendly. - Flexible trail use was important to balance multiple modes in one area.

+• 2019 event:

-- 2016 events: - General support for trail design and proposed links to existing and proposed trails (Lake Links, Hwy 96 South Lake Shore, County Road E). - Overall connection for northern Ramsey County communities to the greater Saint Paul area was frequently mentioned as an advantage. - 2018 events: - Relation of Bruce Vento Trail to downtown White Bear Lake was important. - 0 - Flexible trail use was important to balance multiple modes in one area. - 2019 events: - General support for the trail alignment and design by most. - Some concerns by avid bicyclists about the north segment trail routing through residential neighborhoods and not along Highway 61. - Ski club members concerned with maintaining trail access and loss of on-street parking along Hoffman Road during summer shows and events on Goose Lake.
+- General support for the trail alignment and design by most. - Some concerns by avid bicyclists about the north segment trail routing through residential neighborhoods and not along Highway 61. - Ski club members concerned with maintaining trail access and loss of on-street parking along Hoffman Road during summer shows and events on Goose Lake.